hoodiehq/hood.ie/_posts/2015-04-03-future-trollies-tgif-64.md

 ---

-TGIF! – Thank Grohl, Gauss, Glob, Galileo and Science it’s Friday, and again it's time for our weekly reading recommendations, prepared to help you get some good reading time on your weekend.
+TGIF! – Thank Grohl, Gauss, Glob, Galileo and Science it’s (nearly) Friday, and again it's time for our weekly reading recommendations, prepared to help you get some good reading time on your weekend.
 They're curated, just for you, by [Julia](http://twitter.com/juschm).
 Enjoy!

 Oh, and by the way: <b>[our blog's RSS feed is back](http://hood.ie/feed.xml)</b> — subscribe now on [hood.ie](http://hood.ie) or [http://hood.ie/feed.xml](hood.ie) to make sure you never miss a post! <3